Ukrainian drones attack Moscow, interrupting flights before the major military parade - ExBulletin

 An air threat is announced almost every evening.
 Of course, we cannot risk residents of Krasnodar, those who come to the parade, participants in the parade, said Kondratyev.

-Last month, Putin declared a three-day unilateral ceasefire in Ukraine to coincide with the celebrations of May 9 on the basis of what he called humanitarian considerations.
+Last month, Putin said a three-day unilateral ceasefire in Ukraine to coincide with the May 9 celebrations based on what he called humanitarian considerations, causing skepticism to kyiv.

+After the attacks on Tuesday, Kremlin spokesperson Dmitry Peskov accused kyiv of continuing the war, insisting that Easter truce is still relevant.
+But the Ukrainian President Volodymyr Zelensky has repeatedly criticized the three-day ceasefireSaying that he was not ready to register for a truce longer at least 30 days.

+Since April 29, when Putin called for the truce of the victory day, the Ukrainian army accused Moscow of having launched around 1,856 attacks along the main lines.
+Meanwhile, Russian attacks killed at least 43 civilians and injured 329 others in Ukraine, according to a CNN count of the figures of local authorities and emergency services.

-The announcement of Russian leaders was encountered by skepticism in Ukraine and has renewed the White House demand for a permanent ceasefire while the Trump administration increases pressure on Moscow and Kyiv to accept an agreement to end the war.
+Meanwhile, the White House has renewed calls for a permanent ceasefire while the Trump administration increases pressure on Moscow and kyiv to accept an agreement to end the war.
+But these negotiations have largely stalled.

-Ukrainian President Volodymyr Zelensky criticized the three-day ceasefire, saying that he was not ready to register for a longer truce of at least 30 days.

-And in a message to the dignitaries traveling to Russia for victory day celebrations, the Ukrainian chief warned that kyiv cannot be responsible for what is happening in the territory of the Russian Federation, due to the current conflict.
+In a message to the dignitaries going to Russia for victory day celebrations, the Ukrainian chief warned that kyiv cannot be responsible for what is happening in the territory of the Russian Federation, due to the current conflict.

 Kyiv will not play games to create a pleasant atmosphere to allow Poutines to get out of isolation on May 9, Zelensky said in his night speech on Saturday.